End-to-end Surface Optimization for Light Control: Results

 Fig.~\ref{fig:compare_yue_mitsuba} compares our method with \cite{yue2014poisson} and \cite{NimierDavidVicini2019Mitsuba2}.
 Unlike our approach, both methods fail to produce rendered images with entirely black backgrounds effectively.
 For a grayscale target image, our method also achieves higher fidelity in the rendered image.

 We also compare our work with \cite{schwartzburg2014high} and \cite{meyron2018light} in Fig.~\ref{fig:compare_Yuliy_meyron} using high-contrast target images.
 Although all three methods produce results of impressive quality, a closer examination reveals both \cite{schwartzburg2014high} and \cite{meyron2018light} produce narrower gaps between the two white regions than the target image.
-This is potentially due to their use of vertex normals for determining the refracted light, which causes inaccuracy.
-Thanks to our accurate face-based rendering model, our result does not suffer from this issue.
+This is potentially due to accumulated errors through the process of first deriving intermediate features from the target image and then reconstructing the lens surface mesh from these features.
+Thanks to our differentiable rendering model and end-to-end optimization directly driven by the image difference, our approach can more effectively fine-tune the surface to match the target caustics, avoiding such discrepancies.
 Fig.~\ref{fig:compare_meyron_train} further compares our method with~\cite{meyron2018light} on a grayscale target image using both a parallel light source and a point light source, and visualizes their pixel errors compared to the target.
 Our results are notably closer to the target under both light sources.
 The difference between the two methods is most notable in the lower part of the images where there are rich details.
 The results from~\cite{meyron2018light} smooth out some details and cause large pixel errors in the region.
 In contrast, our method can preserve the details thanks to the gradient term in our optimization formulation.